Let Functions Speak: Lightweight Parametric Polymorphism via Domain and Range Types: Logical Relations

-With a root selection path (\slroot), an arrow type is interpreted as a set of $\lambda$-abstractions paired with value environments, \vabs[x]{H}{t}.
-Since the argument of the function is not yet known, the interpretation specifies how the function behaves for any valid argument.
-Particularly, if a value $v_1$ inhabits the interpretation of the argument type $T_1$, then evaluating the body $t$ under environment $H$ extended with $v_1$ must produce a value $v_2$ that inhabits the interpretation of the return type $T_2$.
+At the root path, an arrow type is interpreted as usual, as the set of closures \vabs[x]{H}{t} that map arguments to results semantically: whenever a value $v_1$ inhabits the interpretation of $T_1$, evaluating the body $t$ under $H$ extended with $v_1$ yields a value in the interpretation of $T_2$.
+The interpretation of bounded quantification follows likewise.
+The body must inhabit its interpretation under any value interpretation $V$ for the abstracted variable that is semantically bounded, via $\slleq$, by the interpretation of the syntactic bound $U$.
+The additional constraint $\likeFunctionType{V}$ requires the \emph{well-formed functionality} of $V$ (\Cref{domrange:sec:LR-invariants}), justified at type instantiation.

-Similar to the $\lambda$-abstraction, the interpretation of type $\Lambda$-abstractions assumes a semantic interpretation $V$ of the abstracted type variable that is bounded by the interpretation of its syntactic upper bound $U$.
-The semantic bound is expressed using the relation $\slleq$, which captures semantic subtyping.
-Under an extended environment where $X$ is interpreted as $V$, the body evaluates to a value inhabiting the interpretation of $T$.
-The constraint $\likeFunctionType{V}$ requires the well-formed functionality property for the value interpretation $V$ (\Cref{sec:LR-invariants}), which will be justified during type instantiation.

-The interpretation of base types $B$ is a set of value constants.
-The interpretation of top types $\TTop$ is a set of all values under positive selection paths; and that of bottom types $\TBot$ is a set of all values under negative selection paths, as the opposite to $\TTop$ types.
-Negative paths require additional care, for example under the path $\pathselection{\slappend{\sldom}{\slroot}}$, the type $\TDom{\TTop}$ may arise either from (1) congruence subtyping \rulename{sdom}, where $\TDom{T}$ is derived from $\TTop <: T$ implying that $T$ is also a top type; or (2) the domain type introduction $\TTop <: \TDom{\TFun{\TTop}{T}}$.
-In both cases, the interpretation ultimately reduces to that of $\TTop$ under a positive path, so we safely restrict the interpretation of $\TTop$ to positive paths.
-According to the variance, the interpretation of base types and bounded quantification reduce to the one of $\TTop$ for a non-root positive path, and $\TBot$ for a negative one.
+Base types are interpreted as sets of value constants by definition. $\TTop$ is interpreted as the set of all values under \emph{positive} selection paths, and $\TBot$ as the set of all values under \emph{negative} paths.
+The restriction on $\TTop$ is safe by a case analysis on how a type such as $\TDom{\TTop}$ arises under the path \pathselection{\slappend{\sldom}{\slroot}}: through congruence \rulename{domrange:sdom} from $\TTop <: T$, forcing $T$ to be another top, or through introduction $\TTop <: \TDom{\TFun{\TTop}{T}}$; in both cases the interpretation reduces to that of $\TTop$ under a positive path.
+Following the variance, base types and quantifiers reduce to the interpretation of $\TTop$ under non-root positive paths, and to that of $\TBot$ under negative ones.